 About Skin Resurfacing

-Ideal candidates for receiving laser skin resurfacing:
+Ideal candidates for receiving laser skin resurfacing will have:

-- Discolored areas caused by sun exposure or aging, fine lines and general loss of elasticity
+- Discolored areas caused by sun exposure or aging, fine lines, and general loss of elasticity

 - Had little success with topical treatments

 - Good overall health and a strong immune system